cdp1337/Valheim-Mod-Manager/README.md

 ### updatedays

 Set the number of days for "updated" packages, setting this to '14' will export any plugin updated in the last 14 days in the "updated" package export

+### sftp_host

+Set to the IP or hostname to automatically deploy "server" plugins during export. if empty, this logic is skipped

+### sftp_user

+Username to connect with via SSH, (key-based authentication only)

+### sftp_path

+Path on the dedicated server where Valheim is installed (for auto-deployment)

+### override_server

+Comma-separated list of plugins to force server deployment Usually only mods flagged with the "server" tag are deployed, but sometimes mod developers don't include that.

 ## Using